 But the message it sent has stayed with Torsella all these years: You have possibilities, and you have a network of people looking out for you.“I think,” Torsella now says, “we can do that for everyone in Pennsylvania.”
 That’s why the first term treasurer this month has launched, or helped to launch, two different initiatives to help moderate income Pennsylvanians get ahead, in the short- and long-term.

 Last Friday, Torsella joined city officials and community organizations in announcing this year’s “You Earned It Philly” campaign, to remind moderate income Philadelphians that they could get an average of $2,500 in cash by filing an Earned Income Tax Credit with the IRS by April 15th.
-Part of a 30-year-old federal EITC program, the money is due to any working American making between $15,000 (for a single person) and around $54,000 (for a family)—a range that includes way more people than actually apply for the funds.
+Part of a 30-year-old federal EITC program, the money is due to any working American making between $15,000 (for a single person) and around $54,000 (for a family).

 Children with $1 to $499 in savings are four times more likely to enroll in college; those with over $500 are five times more likely to graduate than those with no savings.
 And having a savings account is an incentive to keep on saving.